Blog

 As a starting point, take the effort to organise your knowledge base – clinical protocols and pathways, electronics medical records, internal wikis, communication channels including email, phone and messaging among others.

 Organising this knowledge can provide you with a unique advantage that is specific to the services you provide.
-It will also help you be agile and go to market faster, irrespective of whether you choose to create your own digital healthcare products or partner with one of the big tech giants.
+It will also help you be agile and go to market faster, irrespective of whether you choose to create your own digital healthcare products or partner with one of the big tech giants

 Build the foundations for a healthcare ecosystem using APIs